-From January 1 through July 1, 2020, the Board of Managers met the first Wednesday of each month in the District office in Hallock, MN beginning at 8:00 a.m.
-The meeting date was thereafter changed to the first Thursday of each month for the remainder of the year.
+The Board of Managers meets the first Thuirsday of each month in the District office in Hallock, MN beginning at 8:00 a.m.
 Special meetings were held from time to time at the discretion of the Board.

 Citizen's Advisory Committee meetings are held at least once per year as required by law and otherwise as determined by the Board.
 All meetings are properly posted as required by law.